nishanttotla/hugo-blog-skeleton/content/monthly-log/monthly-2016-05.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/240416001&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>

+### Arts

+- [The Domestic Crusaders](http://www.bayareadrama.company/the-domestic-crusaders) was a play I watched on Saturday.
+This was Bay Area Drama Company's version of the original play by Wajahat Ali, focusing on the Muslim immigrant experience in post 9/11 America.

 ### Travel

 - I visited Colorado this month!
 For more than two years now, I've really wanted to go there and never managed to.
 This time though, I took the initiative before a long weekend and finally did it!
 I also traveled with friends, something I don't do quite often.